Nmap vs Shodan Search Engine 2026: Full Comparison

 Nmap and Shodan are both essential network security tools but serve fundamentally different purposes.
-Nmap is an active scanner that sends packets to targets to discover hosts, ports, services, and operating systems.
-Shodan is a passive search engine that continuously indexes internet-connected devices.
+Nmap actively sends packets to targets to discover hosts, ports, and services in real-time.
+Shodan is a passive search engine that indexes internet-connected devices worldwide.
 Together they provide complete network visibility.

 | Feature | Nmap | Shodan Search Engine |